pro2store/Pro2Store/README.md

 **Step 7:** Set up a currency (you might need to do this earlier in the process... depends what errors are thrown).
 Do this in the Pro2Store component.

 **Step 8:** Go to the Pro2Store component params and set up your values.
-You an set things like empty cart redirects and terms and conditions pages etc here.
+You can set things like empty cart redirects and terms and conditions pages etc here.

 **Step 9:** At the moment I only have Stripe Checkout working for the checkout.
 So go to the Stripe Checkout plugin and enter some test API Keys.